sprotty/faker/FakerNet/FakerNet/YAML Format.md

 **Escaping and mixing and matching**

-This is a problem...
-Faker has created no explicit rules for espcaping, I think `\` is the escape char for RUBY so a function literal would look like this `\#{name}`.
+Escaping in a RUBY string is done with the `\` char see https://blog.appsignal.com/2016/12/21/ruby-magic-escaping-in-ruby.html.

+So a function literal would look like this `\#{name}`

+Not 100%, but this probably follows in the YAML as well - Currently escaping is not supported in C# in either the YAML or RUBY expressions - this doesn't seem to be a problem....YET.....

 On the whole if stuff is processed RegEx, Function Calls, Numbers, Literals then it seems to work OK.